 9 – Switch on the pump

-Run the pump for between 30 seconds and one minute.
-This will help to settle the sand and make it filter properly.
+Run the pump for 30 seconds to one minute.
+This will help settle the sand and filter it properly.
 Then, switch off the pump.

 10 – Set multiport valve to Filter